Top Things to See While Visiting Capitol Reef National Park

 Purchase the Annual National Park Pass

-The pass is $80 and good for the year if you plan to visit at least four to five national parks in a year.
+The pass is $80 and good for the year.
+If you plan to visit at least four to five national parks in a year it pays for itself.

 Summers Can Be Really Hot

-In the late spring and summer, on less windy days, while hiking, brace yourself for gnats.
+In the late spring and summer, on less windy days, while hiking, brace yourself for the gnats.
 Don’t let this comment discourage you.
-We are just setting you up for success while hiking.
+I am just setting you up for success.
 If you are doing a long backcountry hike, you might even want to get a bug net for your head.

-You can spend as little as an afternoon or as much as three days.
-Spend an afternoon cruising the scenic drive, checking out Fruita, and the roadside petroglyphs.
-Or spend a few days camping, exploring the backcountry drives, and day hikes.
+You can spend as little as an afternoon here or as much as three days.

-When visiting Capitol, pack lots of layers.
-Being in the intermountain desert means it could be cold in the morning, hot and sunny during the day, then rain (or snow) out of nowhere- especially in the spring.
-We recommend planning for all types of weather.
+Pack lots of layers.
+Being in the intermountain desert means it could be cold in the morning, hot and sunny during the day, then rain (or snow) out of nowhere — especially in the spring.
+I recommend planning for all types of weather.

 Here is a checklist of what I pack: